TANofX/SPOT/README.md

 SPOT is an open-source modular scouting app framework for FRC developed by Team 3061 Huskie Robotics.
 SPOT provides a simple platform upon which a team can build a scouting app with little to no prior experience.

+## Fork information

+This fork was initially made to customize SPOT to our team's needs.
+It contains multiple new features, bug fixes(and new bugs) and changes only our team intend to use.
+But we have decided to make it public & continue maintaining this fork alongside the original repository.

 ## Features

 - An easy-to-use platform for data entry throughout matches.